nerdstep/react-coordinate-input/README.md

 ### onChange

-The `onChange` callback will only trigger once a valid coordinate has been entered.
+The `onChange` callback will only trigger once a valid coordinate has been entered or the input has been cleared.

 The callback receives two arguments, the original event and an object with two properties: